History & Biography

 SUIDAKRA - 13 YEARS OF CELTIC WARTUNES (DVD+CD) - SPV

 If these are war tunes then Suidakra must mean they make the enemy either sick or bored.
 If bagpipes and fake sounding anger are not enough there is an acoustic concert in addition to the main feature, Wacken footage.
 The hints of death, black, or even typical German heavy metal cannot come close to compensating for the other stuff.
-The CD is a 'best of' and features 17 songs, four of them re-recorded.
+The CD is a 'best of' and features 17 songs, four of them re-recorded (self-cover version).
 It is very difficult to take these Germans seriously. - Anna Tergel

 SUIDAKRA - CROGACHT - SPV

 In lieu of going on and on about the two-facedness of a band calling its style Pagan/Celtic Metal or how this band hails from Germany (hello French band Blut Aus Nord and Roman Viking metal!) the following quotations from the album’s biography should do the job for us.
 The band is “combining fast melodic death metal, Irish folk music”...
 How about the usage of “bagpipes, banjo, tin whistles” or “sixteen member choir and epic orchestral arrangements”?
-The folk strums and the female singer crooning exclusively on one track, called Feats of War, do not require any more explanation.
+The folk strums and the female singer crooning exclusively on one track, called Feats Of War, do not require any more explanation.

 The album’s simple and symbolic cover artwork is rather all right however. - Anna Tergel